Special-JiaHao/multi-thread-tcp-udp-compose/README.md

-## Multi-thread TCP Components
+## Multi-thread TCP/UDP Components

 We encapsulate cumbersome `Socket API` and `multithreaded`.
-Developers can directly create their own servers or clients without paying attention to the communication details of internal TCP, so as to quickly emulate the network in the first place.
+Developers can directly create their own servers or clients without paying attention to the communication details of internal TCP/UDP, so as to quickly emulate the network in the first place.

 ## Table of contents